Home / Patient Resources / Symptoms / Bleeding Gums

 Bleeding Gums

-This is a signal, not a diagnosis.
-Not all bleeding gums mean the same thing.
+Bleeding gums are a signal.
+They are not a diagnosis.
+Not all bleeding means the same thing.

-The pattern matters more than intensity.
+The pattern matters more than the amount.
 A calm exam confirms what is driving inflammation and what protects long term stability.

 Symptom definition